Selling on Amazon vs Walmart and Shopify

 Walmart’s sponsored products are called Walmart Performance Ads.
 They are granted to sellers if their products rank organically within the top three search pages.
 And they must be winning the Walmart buy box.

 The company allows for two sponsored products per search results page.
 It has a $1,000-minimum lifetime campaign spend, and a $100-minimum daily spend.
 However, the limited number of sponsored product spots available in Walmart means sellers can capture long-term customer visibility.
+You may also want to read up on how to use Walmart product listing variation to maximize exposure to multiple products.

 Check out this Sponsored Products Made Simpler Webinar from Walmart Connect to learn more: